tzyganu/Magento2SampleModule/README.md

 -----

 To install this module copy the code from this repo to `app/code` folder of your Magento 2 instance,
-If you do this after installing Magento 2 you will have to edit `app/etc/config.php` and add this line in the  `$modules` array at the end:
+If you do this after installing Magento 2 you need to run `php bin/magento setup:upgrade`

-    'Sample_News' => 1,

-then run from the console `php setup/index.php update`.